sweetest-framework/sweetest/GUIDELINES.md

 ## Introduction

 This introduction guides you through the setup of a typical sweetest test.
-It's goal is to be as comprehensive as possible for people not yet familiar with sweetest.
-Further details are outlined in the [Reference](#reference) chapter of this guidelines document.
+It's goal is to be as comprehensive and reduced as possible for people not yet familiar with sweetest.
+We recommend reading through the [reference section](#reference) too in order to deepen your understanding of sweetest and generally using it any time you need during development.

 ### Use the live templates!